cypher-network/cypher/install/windows/cypnode_installer/ReadMe.txt

-Hello tangram user, this is a small read me file to help u get going with your tangram node installation.
+Hello tangram user, this is a small read me file to help you get going with your tangram node installation.

 Installer features: